 "Mayo Clinic conducted tests that other hospitals simply didn't have the capability to do," Kenneth says.

-Dr. Patnaik's approach to Kenneth's mysterious illness began with extensive genetic and epigenetic testing within Mayo's Epigenetic Development Laboratory.
+Dr. Patnaik's approach to Kenneth's mysterious illness began with extensive genetic and epigenetic testing within Mayo's Epigenomics Development Laboratory.
 Dr. Patnaik is the laboratory's director.

 The rapidly emerging field of epigenetics refers to chemical modifications of a cell's genetic material that alters gene expression without changing the DNA sequence.
 Research shows epigenetics plays a critical role in the development and progression of many diseases, including cancer.